skybet/skybet.github.io/_posts/2016-03-28-passwords-usage.md

 ##### When users get it wrong:

 Because they struggle to remember multiple passwords, end users may use a common password to access their email, their bank account and their online shopping as well as their work accounts.
 A single password compromise such as accidentally pasting in their email account password into an email or instant chat communications means that they've simultaneously disclosed their credentials to high-value systems such as their online banking account.
 It could mean that attackers gain access to their accounts on every system they use rather than just one, leading to complete identity theft.
-It also increases the risk  presented to their accounts on otherwise-secure systems such as online banking by capturing their passwords from a more vulnerable target such as a Wordpress site.
+It also increases the risk  presented to their accounts on otherwise-secure systems such as online banking by capturing their passwords from a more vulnerable target such as a WordPress site.

 ##### When IT staff get it wrong: